yasir-ai/SuperSOPs/readme.md

 ### Sanofi Annotation
 > At Sanofi, MFA was integral to securing clinical trial data and regulatory submissions.
 We implemented additional verification steps to comply with healthcare regulations like HIPAA, we often required coordination with compliance teams.
 I made this mock SOP to almost mirror that rigor but I've generalized it for broader use
+> Tips:
+> 1) MFA time drift is such a silent killer – teach users to fix it
+> 2) Always have VIPs preloaded with backup codes
+> 3) Make your helpdesk's first line script proof

 ### Lab Experience
 > In my PharmaTech Labs environment, I simulated 2 MFA failures: 1) by disabling a user’s device in AD and, 2) desynchronizing a virtual authenticator app.
 I then resolved them by resetting the authentication settings, issuing a backup code, and then re registering the device.
 I wanted this process to really show the importance of _**automated**_ health checks to prevent sync issues